BeowulfNode42/Configurations/config/examples/Tronxy/X5SA Pro/README.md

 3. Copy `update.cbd` to an SD card and insert it.
 4. Turn the printer on.
 You'll hear a series of beeps, then Marlin will begin the update.

+_(Some printers that have bootloader version 1.64 or newer, may need to use an update folder with .bin and/or .hex files instead of the chitu format update.cbd file.)_

 That's all—no need to open the case or use a programmer.

 ---

 ## Known Issues

 If you are using Marlin 2.1.3-beta3 or earlier, the required pull request [28059](//github.com/MarlinFirmware/Marlin/pull/28059) had not yet been merged.
-If you are not using newer code, you must manually override the Z‑stop pin in `pins_CHITU3D_V6.h` because the CXY‑V6‑191017 board in the X5SA Pro uses PG9 instead of PA14 through its 30-pin connector.
+The release version of 2.1.3 will not have this issue.
+If you are using 2.1.3-beta3 or older code, you must override the Z‑stop pin in `pins_CHITU3D_V6.h` because the CXY‑V6‑191017 board in the X5SA Pro uses PG9 instead of PA14 through its 30-pin connector.
+Due to the probe connector going through the 30-pin connector, the user will not be able to plug in the probe to the PA14 pin without modifying their printer.

 In `pins_CHITU3D_V6.h` replace: